christianhelle/apiclientcodegen/README.md

 The custom tool code generators piggy back on top of well known Open API client code generators like **AutoRest**, **NSwag**, and **Swagger Codegen**.
 These tools require **NPM**, **AutoRest**, and the **Java SDK** to be installed on the developers machine.

 The **Swagger Codegen CLI** and **OpenAPI Generator** are downloaded on demand but requires the Java SDK to be installed on the machine.
 This also means that using the **SwaggerCodeGenerator** and **OpenApiCodeGenerator** custom tools have a initial delay upon first time use.
+The generated code that these tools produce depends on the [RestSharp v105.1.0](https://www.nuget.org/packages/RestSharp/105.1.0) and [JsonSubTypes v1.2.0](https://www.nuget.org/packages/JsonSubTypes/1.2.0) nuget packages

+The **AutoRestCodeGenerator** code generator produces code that depends on the [Microsoft.Rest.ClientRuntime v2.3.20](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime/2.3.20) nuget package

+The current version of this Visual Studio Extension requires you to manually add the nuget package that the generated code depends on.
+This might change in the future, but for now its a manual step

 **Screenshots**